Anthony W. Ivins: Early life and family

 Ivins was born in Toms River, New Jersey.
 When Ivins was still an infant, his parents migrated to Utah Territory.
-In 1861 they moved in St. George, Utah, as part of the original settling party for that city.
+In 1861, they moved in St. George, Utah, as part of the original settling party for that city.

 Ivins was a cousin of Heber J. Grant: Ivins's mother and Grant's mother were sisters, surnamed Ivins, and were distant cousins of Ivins's father.
 In 1878, Ivins married Elizabeth A. Snow, a daughter of Erastus Snow, an apostle; they had nine children.
 His son Antoine R. Ivins also served as a general authority of the LDS Church.

 Politics and public service

 On his return to St. George from an 1877 mission, Ivins was appointed a constable.
 He later served on the St. George city council and as a prosecuting attorney for Washington County, Utah.
-He served as mayor of St. George in the early 1890s.
+He served as mayor of St. George in the early 1890s and later in the House of Representatives of the territorial legislature.
 Under his administration the city built a canal to St. George.

 After a mission to Mexico City, Ivins served as Mohave County Assessor, as special Indian Agent for the Shivwits band of Southern Paiutes, and as a delegate to the 1895 Utah State Constitutional Convention.

 Ivins was an avid member of the Democratic Party.

 Church service

 In 1875, Ivins was part of an exploratory mission that found many sites in New Mexico and Arizona which were later colonized by the Mormons.
 In 1877, he served a mission to New Mexico, where he focused much of his attention on the Native Americans, but also preached to people of Mexican descent.

 In the years immediately after his marriage, he served as a member of the stake high council in St. George.
 In 1882, Ivins was called on a mission to Mexico City, where he served for about the next two years.
 He served as the first stake president in Colonia Juárez, Chihuahua; the Juárez Stake was the first stake in Mexico.
 Ivins served in this position until his call to the Quorum of the Twelve in 1907.

 Ivins was ordained an apostle and joined the Quorum of the Twelve Apostles on October 6, 1907, after the death of George Teasdale.
 From 1918 to 1921, Ivins was the superintendent of the Young Men's Mutual Improvement Association.
 In 1921, Ivins was called as second counselor to Heber J. Grant in the First Presidency, and was replaced in the Quorum of the Twelve by Alonzo A. Hinckley.
-In 1925, Ivins became the first counselor to Grant in the First Presidency, and he served in this position until his death.
+In 1925, Ivins became the first counselor to Grant in the First Presidency, and he served in this position until his death on September 23, 1934, aged 82.